 When you kiss a priest’s or bishop’s hand, you show reverence and respect for their holy office.
 In return, they bless and sanctify you and offer the Holy Gifts on your behalf in the Divine Liturgy.
 So when you greet your bishop or priest, don’t shake his hand, ask for his blessing.

-We should never just waltz into a church, blase and irreverent.
+We should never just waltz into or out of a church, blase and irreverent.
 Instead, we must prepare ourselves spiritually and understand what behavior is and is not acceptable once we enter the church.
 Before entering the house of God, you should consider doing any or all of the following:

 - Saying a prayer